sfarshitorul/HASS_Climate_Automation/README.md

   1. Set the TRV to the desired position
   2. If heat required - start the heater; otherwise turn it off
   3. if there are rooms that have heating capable HVAC start that as well.
 Radiators are not very efficient and the HVAC helps a lot in shortening the time needed to run the heater.

+## Installation Notes
+  0. PRE-Prequisites!!!!
+      - <b>This comes with absolutely no warranty and you are using this at your OWN RISK!
+This is meant only as a startup point for your automation, if you think this one is close enough to what you need.</b>
+      - <b>I cannot STRESS ENOUGH: DO NOT PLAY WITH 220V power if you don't know what you are doing!!!! <br/>Installing the dry-contact for controlling the heater might not work for you or you need to ask a professional about how would you do that.</b>
+      - <b>Please note that I have no other means of controlling the heater.
+If zigbee decides to fuck off into a better world I need to open the heater and remove this relay and manually start the heater.</b>
+  1. Prerequisites:
+     - Ability to manually change the config YAML.
+For ease of editing these files I recommend the <b><i>Studio Code Server</i></b> community add-on.
+It's life made simple!
+     - Install <b><i>NodeRED</i></b> if you haven't already.
+     - Make sure your devices are working (TRV, Temp Sensors, HVACs, Door/Window Sensors) and are controllable through HA. <br/>Bonus points for FULL LOCAL control.
+You don't want to have your balls freeze off in the middle of the fucking winter because your internet sucks or because you hit god knows what API limit.
+FUCK THAT!
+Go Local!
+     - Make sure you know your devices and have named them and their entities appropriately. (eg. your Living Room TRV is called something like <i>Living.TRV</i> and you temp sensor is called <i>Living.Temp</i>) <<br/>Keep this naming consistent accross all your devices.
+It will make your life easier in the long run.
+  2. Set up the variables for the automation.
+     - Using Studio Code Server or any other method of your choosing create a <b><i>Climate</i></b> folder inside your <b><i>Config</i></b> main folder.
+     - Create two yaml files: <i>input_number.yaml</i> and <i>input_boolean.yaml</i> and add your required variables
+     - Update the configuration.yaml to include these files.
+     - Reload the configuration or restart HA to make sure these new variables are now seen by the system.
+  3. Add the dashboard to make it easy to keep an eye on everything.
+     - You can use the <a href="dashboard.yaml">Dashboard.yaml</a> as a starting point, but please update it to use your own entity names.
+  4. Import the NodeRED flow
+     - I recommend using Notepad++/Visual Studio Code or some similar text editor that knows JSON and edit this before you actually import it into NodeRED.
+It might be easier to make the bulk of the changes in a text editor instead of NodeRED.
+The JSON flow you want to edit is <a href="NodeRED-climate-flow.json">NodeRED-climate-flow.json</a>
+     - However, the 2 functions nodes that exist in this flow will be better edited inside NodeRED.
+They should be quite self-explanatory for a beginner developer and not very hard to understand and modify for a non-developer
+     - Deploy the flow and use the debug view to check if the object that gets outputed is similar to the sample one in <a href="unified-states.json">unified-states.json</a> files